-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in profit or loss.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in the statement of comprehensive income.

-2.5 Investment property
+2.6 Investment property

 Investment property is carried at fair value determined annually by valuers and derived from the current market rents and investment property yields for comparable real estate, adjusted if necessary for any differences in the nature, location or condition of the specific asset.
 No depreciation is provided.
 Changes in fair value are recognised in the statement of comprehensive income.